 The employee is entitled to use the accumulated sick leave, with pay, if and when needed.

-In the case of absence on sick leave, the employee must notify the supervisor as early as possible before the regular starting time.
-Failure to notify the supervisor may constitute for disciplinary action.
+In the case of absence on sick leave, the employee must notify the Department Head as early as possible before the regular starting time.
+Failure to notify the Department Head may constitute for disciplinary action.

 Employees will earn paid sick leave according to the following schedule:

-employees agree to buy-down on their sick time as noted within section 10.1.1.
+All employees agree to buy-down on their sick time as follows: